 The Struggle to be Heard, Diagnosed or Referred

 I know this particular struggle personally.
 I’ve been diagnosed with Endometriosis, Polycystic Ovarian Syndrome and Adenomyosis for just over a year now.
-I’m one of the lucky women who was diagnosed within 1-2 years.
+These are all notoriously difficult conditions to diagnose.
 On average, it can take 8-10 years alone to diagnose Endometriosis in the UK.
 Even though as a condition, it is gaining more media attention and awareness every day, it is still something that’s systematically ignored by healthcare professionals.
 Standardisation around diagnosis and treatment has been implemented within the NHS, it is still not followed as it should be.
 Why does it take so long to diagnose a condition that is affecting 10% of all women within the UK?
 The answer is probably obvious to some.
 Women are systematically ignored by their doctors, are not asked any questions that would highlight or pinpoint obvious symptoms, and there is a sense of lingering hysteria within the current medical system.
-This stems from the idea of female hysteria within Western medicine, in the 1950s – any woman who displayed a desire in sexual activity, was seen to be suffering with the disease.
+This stems from the idea of female hysteria within Western medicine, in the 1950s – any woman who displayed a desire for sexual activity was seen to be suffering from the disease.
 Doctors would treat this condition by the way of a pelvic massage, which was laborious… giving rise to the vibrator.
 Contemporary medics have debated the subject and found that the symptoms of hysteria are ‘synonymous with normal functioning female sexuality’.
-Although women are not regarded in the exact same way now, there is still the impression that female hysteria plays a part within the doctors office.
+Although women are not regarded in the exact same way now, there is still the impression that female hysteria plays a part within the doctor’s office.

-Any woman that’s suffered with a chronic condition, specifically reproductive health has probably heard one or all of the following phrases:
+Any woman that’s suffered from a chronic condition, specifically reproductive health has probably heard one or all of the following phrases:

 ‘the pain can’t be that bad, you’re overexaggerating’